 RMA staff will be available nationwide.
-The Department of Homeland Security recently issued advisory guidance related to critical infrastructure.
+Early in Calendar Year 2020, the Department of Homeland Security recently issued advisory guidance related to critical infrastructure.
 Food and Agriculture, specifically workers essential for assistance programs and government payments, is listed as critical infrastructure.

 Are the extensions in calendar or business days?All extensions to deadlines are on the same calendar or business day basis as their existing RMA procedure.

 PROGRAM DATES: SALES CLOSING, PRODUCTION REPORTING, ACREAGE REPORTING